OSVTAC/project-recommendations/CONTRIBUTE.md

 the second workflow described below).

+### Both Workflows

+For both workflows, start out by forking the repository using GitHub's UI.

 ### Workflow #1 (no previewing)

-For this workflow, fork the repository using GitHub's UI, and follow the instructions on GitHub's UI for cloning.
+For this workflow, follow the instructions on GitHub's UI for cloning from your personal fork.
 For example:

     $ git clone https://github.com/<your-username>/project-recommendations.git